 Given the number of PFAS in commercial use, the current scope of the problem in the state, and the variety of contamination sources, California needs a comprehensive strategy that 1) reduces the use of PFAS chemicals in products and industrial processes and 2) develops the technology to address the chemicals already in our environment.
 Fortunately, as an innovator state, we are in a unique position to take this on.
 That is why Clean Water Action has launched a PFAS campaign aimed at educating decision makers and the public about the impacts of these chemicals and calling for action on products, water monitoring and treatment, and the leaching of PFAS into our air, soil, or water.
-We’ve already made progress on water and we are building momentum to kickstart a statewide response to this problem.

 What can you do?

 The first thing you can do is to educate yourself about the issue.
 To learn about water pollution in the state, as well as the various products PFAS are commonly used in and what CWA is doing about them, please click on the sections below.